 If telephones are operational following a serious disaster, their use will be restricted to reporting medical, fire, or other emergencies.
 Please do not call the school.
-Information for parents will be released by radio or FM stations KFRG 95.1 and KZLA 93.9 and AM station KINSE 1510.
-Parents will be advised regarding school conditions, dismissal times, and procedures.
-Phone/Email blasts will be sent out whenever possible via ParentSquare.
+Information for parents will be released whenever possible via ParentSquare.
 Please be sure your phone number and email address are updated in our computer system.